lakrestofer/zet/DEVLOG.md

     - for the lsp some in-memory datastructure might be better (as long as it is memory efficient).
   - I shall now continue on the "Raw query" instead

+## 25 Thursday

+- 18:41
+  - while starting on the raw query part I found an issue
+    - a rather simple way to implement a raw query is to simply pass the query directly to the db and then iterate over every column returned and parse it using `serde_json`.
+  - this makes me consider if I should even have a raw query functionality.